brglng/vim-im-select/README.md

 [tmux-plugins/vim-tmux-focus-events](https://github.com/tmux-plugins/vim-tmux-focus-events)
 is recommended if you are using Tmux.
 This plugin provides `FocusGained` and `FocusLost` events for (Neo)Vim under Tmux.
-(NOTE: It is reported that this plugin does not work well with Vim/Vim cannot recognize the terminal code from this plugin, however it works well with Neovim.)
+(NOTE: It is reported that this plugin does not work well with Vim, however it works well with Neovim.)

 ## Commands